Go to the main content Skift sprog til dansk

 Carl Nielsen's works

-The dataset contains indexes for the works of several Danish composers.
-The guide focuses on the index for Carl Nielsen's works and analysis of these with R.
+The dataset contains catalogues of works by several Danish composers.
+This guide focuses on the catalogue of Carl Nielsen’s works and on analysing these using R.

 Photo: Georg Lindström